ibm-cloud-docs/cloud-logs/regions.md

 | North America       | Toronto (`ca-tor`)       | Not applicable        | `MZR`     |
 | North America       | Dallas (`us-south`)      | Not applicable        | `MZR`     |
 | North America       | Washington (`us-east`)      | Not applicable        | `MZR`     |
-{: caption="Table 1.
-List of locations where the service is available" caption-side="top"}
+{: caption="List of locations where the service is available" caption-side="top"}

 Where
 * A *geography* is a geographic area or political body that contains one or more regions.